Norwalk Aggravated Assault Lawyer

 Assault cases generally involve some form of violent physical contact between two or more individuals.
 While that contact is often made intentionally, in some instances careless or reckless behavior can still be charged as criminal assault.

-The statutes that govern assault in Connecticut set forth a number of factors that aggravate an offense, which increases the severity of the offense and adds to the potential penalties.
+As a skilled attorney could explain, the statutes that govern assault in Norwalk set forth a number of factors that aggravate an offense, which increases the severity of the offense and adds to the potential penalties.

 Depending on the nature and severity of the offense, the most serious assault charges that the Norwalk Police hand down are assault in the first degree and assault in the second degree.